luanfs/luanfs.github.io/_pages/about.md

 Research Interests
 ============
 My research focuses on the development of numerical methods for partial differential equations, particularly in the context of global atmospheric modeling.
- In particular, I work on finite-volume and finite-difference schemes, the development of spherical computational grids, and strategies to mitigate grid imprinting.
+I work on finite-volume and finite-difference schemes, the development of spherical computational grids, and strategies to mitigate grid imprinting.

 ---